me-sh/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Neuroscience
-    institution: Weizmann Institute of Science, Israel
+    institution: Weizmann Institute of Science
     year: 2015
   - course: MA in Cognitive Science, Specialization in the Study of Rationality
-    institution: The Hebrew University of Jerusalem, Israel
+    institution: The Hebrew University of Jerusalem
     year: 2009
   - course: BSc in Cognitive Science & Life Sciences
-    institution: The Hebrew University of Jerusalem, Israel
+    institution: The Hebrew University of Jerusalem
     year: 2007

 # Social/Academic Networking